ocaml-dune/ocaml-monorepo-benchmark/postmortems.md

 benchmarking service which led to frequent failures running dune's benchmarks.
 This led to alert fatigue among dune developers resulting in us rarely checking the reasons for benchmarks failing.

+### Preventing this type of outage in the future

+There's two changes coming that will make this type of problem less frequent:
+ - excluding packages from the monorepo if they depend on experimental plugins (note added to this repo's `todo.md` file).
+We'll make this change next time the monorepo is regenerated.
+ - improved stability of current-bench (the benchmarking tool used to run the monorepo benchmark on dune PRs).
+If the dune developers looked into every benchmark failure on PRs then this could have been caught before the PR was merged, but it's not practical to expect the culture of ignoring benchmark failures to change until current-bench stability improves.
+At the time of this outage most benchmarking failures on dune PRs are due to internal errors in current-bench infrastructure and not related to PR content.
+Work to improve the stability of current-bench infrastructure is ongoing.